 Jackson Springs real estate is some of the most expensive in North Carolina, although Jackson Springs house values don't compare to the most expensive real estate in the U.S.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Jackson Springs is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Jackson Springs is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Jackson Springs is a town of professionals, service providers, and production and manufacturing workers.
 There are especially a lot of people living in Jackson Springs who work in healthcare (28.40%), healthcare suport services (20.37%), and architecture and engineering (20.37%).

 Because of many things, Jackson Springs is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Jackson Springs really has some of the features that families look for when choosing a good community to raise children.
 Is Jackson Springs perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.